-The oral LD{50} of an ethanolic extract of whole Portulaca oleracea was determined to be $\leq 500 \text{ mg/kg}$ bw in Swiss albino mice, while the oral LD{50} of a petroleum ether Portulaca oleracea leaf extract was determined to be $\geq 2000 \text{ mg/kg}$ bw in Sprague-Dawley rats.
+The dermal LD{50} of a 10% ethanolic Portulaca oleracea extract was determined to be 1865 mg/kg in rabbits.
+The oral LD{50} of an ethanolic extract of whole Portulaca oleracea was determined to be ≤ 500 mg/kg bw in Swiss albino mice, while the oral LD{50} of a petroleum ether Portulaca oleracea leaf extract was determined to be ≥ 2000 mg/kg bw in Sprague-Dawley rats.
 Maximum oral doses of 5000 mg/kg methanolic and chloroform Portulaca oleracea leaf extracts were well tolerated in rats.

 No mortality occurred, and a significant increase in hypoglycemic activity was observed, in groups of 6 Swiss albino mice orally dosed with up to 400 mg/kg bw/d of a whole ethanolic Portulaca oleracea extract for 14 d.
-Albino rats dosed, orally, at up to 75 mg/kg bw/d of aqueous or methanolic extract of whole ethanolic Portulaca oleracea extract for 30 d showed a significant decrease in white blood cell and neutrophil count in the 25 and 50 mg/kg bw/d aqueous extract groups, as well as a significant increase in mean corpuscular volume and mean corpuscular hemoglobin in the 25 and 75 mg/kg bw/d methanolic extract groups.
+Albino rats dosed, orally, at up to 75 mg/kg bw/d of aqueous or methanolic extract of whole Portulaca oleracea for 30 d showed a significant decrease in white blood cell and neutrophil count in the 25 and 50 mg/kg bw/d aqueous extract groups, as well as a significant increase in mean corpuscular volume and mean corpuscular hemoglobin in the 25 and 75 mg/kg bw/d methanolic extract groups.
 No mortality occurred and a significant, dose-dependent increase in hematological parameters and cholesterol levels was observed in all Sprague-Dawley rats orally dosed with 500, 1000, or 2000 mg/kg bw/d petroleum ether extract of Portulaca oleracea leaves for 14 d.
 Groups of 16 male albino Wistar rats were orally administered 125, 250, or 500 mg/kg bw/d of methanolic or chloroform extract of Portulaca oleracea leaves, for 60 d; a significant decrease in the mean hematocrit on day 28 and a significant increase in white blood cell count on day 42 was observed in the 500 mg/kg group.
 Platelet count was increased in all treatment groups, and was significantly higher in the 125 and 500 mg/kg treated rats on day 60.
-Blood samples of male albino Wistar rats orally dosed with 1.5 ml/kg/d Portulaca oleracea juice extract for 12 d exhibited significant variability in enzyme and hematological parameters such as urea, creatine, glutathione, and bilirubin.
+Blood samples of male albino Wistar rats orally dosed with 1.5 ml/kg/d Portulaca oleracea juice extract for 12 d exhibited significant variability in serum levels of urea, creatine, glutathione, and bilirubin.